How to sell your products online

 Selling online enables even a small business to reach a large market, even an international market.
 However, just putting your products or services online is no longer enough to get noticed.
-The online marketplace is a hugely busy space, so you need to keep pace with the competition and stand out, with an online store that is quick and easy to use.
-Here’s how to get started in the world of digital commerce.
+Online marketplaces are a hugely competitive space.
+Not only do you need to choose the right platforms, you need to offer customers an online store that is quick and easy to use.
+Here’s how to get started in the world of ecommerce.

 If you're branching out into selling online, talk to your accountant about the implications for the rest of your business.

 - How to set up an online store

 - Designing an online store

 - How to take payments through your own website

 - What is the best way to ship items?

 - Should I have customer reviews on my site?